crossfidev/Plexus-Pool/docs/releases/december-2019.rst

 Then proceed with Step 2a.

-3) Copy New Data to Your Tezos Node
+3) Copy New Data to Your mineplex Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First stop your node with ``mainnet.sh stop``, copy the files with::